Harmony Company

-The Harmony Company is a former guitar manufacturing company that is currently a brand owned by Singapore-based BandLab Technologies.
+The Harmony Company was a guitar manufacturer that has become a brand owned by Singapore-based BandLab Technologies.
 Harmony was, in its heyday, the largest musical instrument manufacturer in the United States.
 It made many types of string instruments, including ukuleles, acoustic and electric guitars and violins.

-The company ceased in 1975, with the "Harmony" brand being relaunched by BandLab in 2018 to produce electric guitars and amplifiers.
+The company closed in 1975, with the "Harmony" brand being relaunched by BandLab in 2018 to produce electric guitars and amplifiers.